-Italy has only transposed the REC definition.
-The definition does not integrate all of the criteria contained in the RED II definition.
-In particular, neither autonomy nor effective control are addressed, raising the risk of abuse, although participation is forbidden if a potential member has REC participation as their main commercial or industrial activity.
-The REC definition stands side-by-side with the collective self-consumption definition, presuming an inherent technology focus for RECs, which may limit their ability to operate across the energy system.
-This is reinforced by a cap on production, which cannot exceed 200 kW, and an overly-rigid geographical proximity which has been defined as consumption points under the same low voltage grid.
+Italy has transposed the REC definition with legislative decree 199/08.
+11.2021 and the CEC definition with the legislative decree 210/08.11.2021.
+The RECs definition refers to most of the criteria contained in the RED II definition, including autonomy and effective control, which were not touched upon in previous legislation.
+It stands side-by-side with the collective self-consumption definition, presuming an inherent technology focus for RECs, which may limit their ability to operate across the energy system.
+The new legislation increased the previous cap on capacity, which now cannot exceed 1MW for each REC’s plant.
+Also, the geographical proximity has been changed with the new legislation and has been defined as consumption points connected under the same medium voltage station.

-Interestingly, the definition promotes inclusiveness explicitly by mentioning the need to ensure participation is open to low-income or vulnerable households.
+Interestingly, both REC and CEC provisions explicitly promote inclusiveness by mentioning the need to ensure participation is open to low-income or vulnerable households.

 Criteria of EU definition reflected in national definition

 - Autonomy and effective control are covered (the community is a legal entity and the exercise of control powers is headed exclusively by natural persons, SMEs, local authorities, including municipalities, research and training entities, religious entities, third sector and environmental protection associations as well as local administrations included in the list of public administrations published by the National Institute of Statistics - ISTAT)